imohamme/NASAaccess/docs/_build/html/_sources/nasaaccess_tethys.rst.txt

    - Development:
       The installation of tethys in a development environment serves to contribute to the development of new applications and of the Tethys platform itself.
 The following are the required steps:

-                                       #.
-Create  a new conda environment and install the Tethys Platform by running the following command:
+                                       1. Create  a new conda environment and install the Tethys Platform by running the following command:
                                        ::

                                           conda create -n tethys -c tethysplatform -c conda-forge tethys-platform

-                                       #.
-Activate the Tethys conda Environment:
+                                       2. Activate the Tethys conda Environment:
                                        ::

                                           conda activate tethys

-                                       #.
-Generate a portal_config.yml file containing custom configurations such as the database and other local settings by running the following command:
+                                       3. Generate a portal_config.yml file containing custom configurations such as the database and other local settings by running the following command:
                                        ::

                                           tethys gen portal_config

-                                       #.
-Tethys Platform requires a PostgreSQL database server.
+                                       4. Tethys Platform requires a PostgreSQL database server.
 There are several options for setting up a DB server: local, docker, or dedicated.
 The Tethys platform can also be used to create a local server that creates and migrates the tables associated with the Tethys platform framework by running:

-                                             #.
+                                             a.
 Local instance
                                              ::

                                                 tethys db configure

-                                             #.
+                                             b.
 Docker local instance (requires docker installed beforehand)
                                              ::

                                                 tethys docker init -c postgis